unleashit/npm-library/readme.md

 1. [mock-data](https://github.com/unleashit/npm-library/tree/master/packages/mockData) - Typescript wrapper for [mocker-data-generator](https://github.com/danibram/mocker-data-generator) to easily generate random data from a selection of templates or full custom schemas.
 Returns a JS object and/or a file in JSON format.

 A [demo app](https://github.com/unleashit/npm-library/tree/master/packages/demos) is available for previewing the components.
-Will probably soon be removed in favor of Storybook.

 ### How to Use